JetBrains/intellij-sdk-docs/reference_guide/ui_themes/themes.md

 ### Creating a UI Theme with the DevKit Theme Wizard
 The DevKit Wizard is part of the DevKit plugin, which is bundled with IntelliJ IDEA.
+This Wizard can be used for both DevKit-based and Gradle-based plugins.

-While a plugin project is open in IntelliJ IDEA, select the _**New | Plugin DevKit | Theme**_ action.
+While a plugin project is open in IntelliJ IDEA, select the `src` folder in the _Project_ tool window.
-This Wizard can be used for both DevKit and Gradle-based plugins.
+From the main menu, select the _**New | Plugin DevKit | Theme**_ action.

 ![DevKit Wizard Action](img/devkit_wiz_action.png)